douglasgreen/outlines/computing/web_development/apache_web_server.md

 ## Apache Authentication and Authorization

 Apache Authentication and Authorization are crucial components of web server security.
 They determine who can access certain resources and what level of access they have.
-Let\'s break down these topics:
+Let's break down these topics:

 ### 1. User Authentication Methods

 In Apache, authentication is the process of verifying the identity of a user.
 This is typically done using a username and password, but can also involve other methods.
 The common authentication methods in Apache are:

 Basic Authentication: This is the simplest form, where the user provides a username and password that are transmitted over the network.
-It\'s important to note that this method is not secure unless used in conjunction with SSL/TLS encryption, as the credentials are sent in plain text.Digest Authentication: A more secure alternative to Basic Authentication.
+It's important to note that this method is not secure unless used in conjunction with SSL/TLS encryption, as the credentials are sent in plain text.Digest Authentication: A more secure alternative to Basic Authentication.
 Instead of sending passwords in clear text, Digest Authentication sends a hash value of the username, password, and other information.
 This method provides better security but is still not as secure as modern standards like OAuth.Form-Based Authentication: This method uses an HTML form to collect user credentials.
-It\'s often managed by scripting languages like PHP, Perl, or Python in conjunction with Apache.
+It's often managed by scripting languages like PHP, Perl, or Python in conjunction with Apache.
 This method allows for a more customized user experience and can be integrated with more secure back-end systems.

 #### 2. Setting Up Access Controls